 Matthew first started taking dental tourism seriously after a colleague mentioned the idea to him.
 He had a painful tooth infection and was facing a three-month wait in the UK for the operation he needed.
 Plus, he needed other work (including a crown and implant) that was going to work out very expensive with his local dentist.

 Matthew was apprehensive at first but a little online research put him at ease.
 He chose Budapest because of its established reputation for dental tourism and its cultural sightseeing opportunities.
-With flights costing £77 return, it was a very cost-effective alternative to private treatment in the UK.
+With flights costing £77 return, it was a very cost-effective alternative to private treatment.

 In a review of his Hungary dental experience, Matthew explains how impressed he was with his treatment, the staff and the clinic (which felt like a spa).
 He booked a package which included accommodation conveniently located just two doors down from the clinic.

-Writing his review three months on, he says the trip was definitely worth it to skip the three-month wait and avoid private dentistry prices in the UK.
+Writing his review three months on, he says the trip was definitely worth it to skip the three-month wait and avoid private dentistry prices.

 If you’re visiting Hungary for dental work involving surgery like wisdom tooth removal or implants, consider getting accommodation close to the clinic like Matthew did.
 You’ll probably appreciate being able to go straight back to your room to recover.

 “All the staff spoke perfect English and were very friendly”

 This video documents the experience of a patient who travelled with his wife to Budapest.
 She wasn’t planning to have any treatment because she hates going to the dentist, but when she saw the facilities she felt comfortable enough to book to get her own teeth whitened.

 Because this couple booked through a dental tourism company, their five-star accommodation was included and they were provided with maps and a phone to help them get around.
 They were very happy with the standard of dental care and the overall service they received.